rajhraval/My100DaysOfSwift/Project 20 - Fireworks/Project20.md

 - Setting up the project in Xcode
 - Building up the game scene, setting the Timer and SKAction.follow method
 - Check touches method

+**Project 20 - Day Two - Day 71 of 100DaysOfSwift**

+> Scott Forstall charged the iOS team with devising an interface for Undo — everyone knew the iPhone should have it,1 but no one had a good idea how to do it.
+One engineer joked that they could just make you shake the iPhone to invoke it.
+Forstall said he loved the idea, and what was proposed as a joke has been with us as the Undo interface ever since. - John Gruber

+Today I did (SKEmitterNode, Shake Gesture):

+- Making the explosion using the SKEmitterNode and Shake Gesture

+Today I completed challenges:

+- Created a score label using SKLabelNode
+- Invalidating Timer after few firework launches
+- Adding waitForDuration Method and removing the emitter from the Parent

+**Project 20 - Summary**

+I learnt about:

+- UIBezierPath
+- for case let in
+- Color blending
+- Shake gesture